-The Company is an experienced, fast-growing and dynamic residential real estate developer expanding its geographic reach to major metropolitan areas across Poland.
+The Company is an experienced, growing and dynamic residential real estate developer expanding its geographic reach to major metropolitan areas across Poland.
 Leveraging upon its large portfolio of secured sites, the Company believes it is well positioned to maintain its position as a leading residential development company throughout Poland.

 The Company aims to maximize value for its shareholders by a selective geographical expansion in Poland as well as by creation of a portfolio of real estate development properties.
 Management believes the Company has positioned itself strongly to navigate the volatile economic environment the Company has found itself in over the past several years.
 On the one hand, the Polish economy appears to remain stable, which potentially bodes well for the Company's prospects.
 On the other hand, the tenuous European recovery, exacerbated in the last year by Middle East refugee crisis and results of the EU referendum in the United Kingdom which will lead to exit of the UK from European Union, may continue to have a negative impact on the Polish economy and the Company's overall prospects.
 As a result, the Company continues to adhere to a development strategy that allows it to adjust quickly to these uncertain conditions by spreading risks through (i) closely monitoring its projects, (ii) potentially modifying the number of projects and their quality and sizes and (iii) maintaining its conservative financial policy.

-As at 31 December 2016, the Group has 930 units available for sale in fourteen locations, of which 732 units are available for sale in seven projects that are ongoing as at 31 December 2016, and the remaining 198 units are in completed projects.
-The seven ongoing projects comprise a total of 1,276 units, with a total area of 65,500 m2.
-The construction of 736 units with a total area of 37,700 m2 is expected to be completed during 2017.
+As at 31 December 2017, the Group has 976 units available for sale in fourteen locations, of which 803 units are available for sale in seven ongoing projects as at 31 December 2017, and the remaining 173 units are in completed projects.
+The seven ongoing projects comprise a total of 1,401 units, with a total area of 71,300 m2.
+The construction of 688 units with a total area of 35,900 m2 is expected to be completed during 2018.

-In addition, the Group has a pipeline of 15 projects in different stages of preparation, representing approximately 4,509 units with a total area of approximately 285,900 m2 for future development in Warsaw, Poznań, Wrocław and Szczecin.
-The Group is considering commencement of another four stages of the currently running projects comprising 377 units with a total area of 20,600 m2, and three new projects comprising 678 units with a total area of 33,600 m2 (in total 1,055 units with a total area of 54,200 m2), during 2017.
+In addition, the Group has a pipeline of 13 projects in different stages of preparation, representing approximately 3,655 units with a total area of approximately 242,900 m2 for future development in Warsaw, Poznań, Wrocław and Szczecin.
+During 2018 the Group is considering commencement of another three stages of the currently running projects comprising 305 units with a total area of 19,300 m2 and three new projects comprising 546 units with a total area of 28,000 m2 (in total 851 units with a total area of 47,300 m2).
+Moreover the Group is actively seeking for new lands for residential projects.
+After signing preliminary agreement related to the project in Warsaw (Ursus district) dedicated for 1,600 apartments, the Company already prepares commencement of this project during 2018.